Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - Visit the traditional market (every Friday & Sunday)

-- Hike to viewpoint Mirador del Valle
+- Hike to the viewpoint Mirador del Valle

 - Explore the Catholic Church of St. James the Apostle (Iglesia Católica Santiago Apóstol)